HomeTips & IdeasDecorating Ideas and How To'sHow to Get the ‘Marble Look’ with Less Maintenance & Cost

 CAESARSTONE STATUARIO NUVO is another great option with a slightly softer look compared to Maximus.

 CAMBRIA TORQUAY is another good one for the ‘marble-esque’ look with a whack-load more durability.
-Again, I don’t think it’s bang-on in the looks department it’s MUCH more muted looking and also has some warmth to it – still a great contender though!
+Again, I don’t think it’s bang-on in the looks department; it’s MUCH more muted looking and has some warmth – still a great contender, though!

 SILESTONE WHITE ARABESQUE has a slightly softer approach with a mottled background and gray veining.